OINP 2026 Redesign: Ontario PNP Status, Streams & Next Steps

 Application Process

-Apply to IRCC for Federal Permanent Residence
+Apply to IRCC After Nomination

 Land in Canada and Settle in Ontario

 After IRCC approval, you receive a Confirmation of Permanent Residence (COPR) and PR visa.
 Land in Canada to activate PR status and settle in Ontario.
-Federal processing typically takes 7 months for Express Entry-aligned PNP or 13 months for base PNP applications.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore PR Visa FAQs guide to know the answers of all your questions.